 FAQ

-Yes, if you don't have a 9" square pan and 8" square pan will work.
+Can I use a different size pan?
+Yes, if you don't have a 9" square pan an 8" square pan will work.
 It may just need to bake for a few extra minutes.

+How can I tell when the brownies are done?
 Look at the edges, they should be pulling away from the pan.
 The top should be set and not jiggly.
 If you stick a toothpick in the batter, it might have melted chocolate chip on it, but should not be covered in batter.

-Yes, I have doubled and baked the brownies in a 9 X 13 metal pan.
+Can I double the recipe?
+Yes, I have doubled and baked the brownies in a 9 x 13-inch metal pan.
 Cooking time will increase, I recommend doing the toothpick test to make sure they are fully cooked.

 I hope yall enjoy these homemade brownies.
 To me, there is just something that tastes better when you bake brownies from scratch.
 Maybe it's the freshness and quality of the ingredients, or maybe it's the time, effort and love that go into them.